mtlynch/mtlynch.io/content/posts/digitizing/index.md

 MediaGoblin is alright now that I've got a working image, but MediaGoblin's dependencies are pretty coarsely defined, so I have to fix .
 The project seems to be mostly dead, though some contributors held a meeting a few months ago to discuss jumpstarting development again.
 For simple video sharing, it's too much complexity.

 If I were doing this again, I'd use a static site generator like Hugo or Jekyll.
-I initially thought I needed something like MediaGoblin or ClipBucket to be able to play video in the browser, but modern browsers can play video natively as long as you encode your video in a supported format.
+I originally chose tools like ClipBucket and MediaGoblin to avoid the problem of transcoding video and playing it in the browser, but I've since realized that those problems are easy to solve.
+Modern browsers natively support video, and a variety of tools to encode video to a browser-compatible format.

 One downside of using a static site generator is that you lose the ability to dynamically add comments.
 Everything is much simpler if all of the data is read-only as opposed to having to maintain dynamic state on the server.
 You could use Commento or Disqus if you wanted to.
+Even when I used platforms that supported it, my family never used the in-app commenting feature and instead just commented on videos over group texts.

 The other thing you lose from a static site is the ability to search.

 ## Part 4: Hosting

 When I first started launched a sharing solution, I just used a regular Google Compute Enginge VM and ran my Ansible playbook to install ClipBucket.
-That was a pain, though, because I had to maintain an entire server VM, when all I cared about was.
+That was a pain, though, because I had to maintain an entire server VM, when all I cared about was the one video-sharing app.

 By the time I switched to MediaGoblin as my hosting software, I'd seen how much better it was to host with Docker, so I did that.